bencrbcp/practicalethicalhacking-guidebook/README.md

 # Practical Ethical Hacking - A Guidebook
-A guidebook for the Practical Ethical Hacking course by TCM Security, written in LaTeX.
+A practical ethical hacking guidebook.
+Inspired by TCM Security, written by me in LaTeX.